A. The death of Lazarus.

 When Jesus heard that, He said, “This sickness is not unto death, but for the glory of God, that the Son of God may be glorified through it.”
 Now Jesus loved Martha and her sister and Lazarus.
 So, when He heard that he was sick, He stayed two more days in the place where He was.

 a.
-This sickness is not unto death: Lazarus was already dead when Jesus said this; but He knew the end result of this would be the glory of God, not death.
+This sickness is not unto death: Lazarus was already dead when Jesus said this, but He knew the end result would be the glory of God, not death.
 Jesus also knew that the events recorded in this chapter would set the religious leaders in determination to kill Jesus.
 This meant the end result would be that the Son of God may be glorified in His death and resurrection.

-i.
-He first refused to grant their request, then He fulfilled it after asserting that He does things according to the timing and will of God, not man.
+Š Jesus first refused to grant their request and then He fulfilled it after showing that He does things according to the timing and will of God, not man.

-ii.
-Through His actions, Jesus demonstrated that His delays were not denials.
+Š Through His actions Jesus demonstrated that His delays were not denials.
 They would bring greater glory to God.